Parker County License Hearing Guide

 What It Is

-- Lower Burden of Proof Than Criminal Trial: The standard of proof in an ALR hearing is lower than in a criminal trial.
-The DPS only needs to show "preponderance of the evidence" (more likely than not) that you were driving while intoxicated.
+The ALR hearing is a civil proceeding, completely separate from your criminal DUI case.
+It is conducted by the State Office of Administrative Hearings (SOAH) and determines whether the DPS has sufficient evidence to suspend your driver's license.
+The burden of proof in an ALR hearing is lower than in a criminal trial.
+The DPS only needs to show that it is more likely than not that you were driving while intoxicated.

 How to Prepare

-- Gather Evidence: Collect any evidence that might support your case, such as witness statements, dashcam footage, or any other documentation that contradicts the police report.
+- Gather Evidence: Collect any evidence that supports your case, such as witness statements, dashcam footage, or photos from the scene.

 Possible Outcomes